MateuszGom/QA/README.md

-### [Animation] - [NPC] - [Badlands] - Jason Wildriver's phone ringing animation continues even though he is unconscious, if the Player decides to grab the NPC and use either "Kill" or "Non-lethal Takedown" Action
+### [Animation] - [NPC] - [Badlands] - Jason Wildriver's phone calling animation continues even though he is unconscious, if the Player decides to grab the NPC and use either "Kill" or "Non-lethal Takedown" Action

 **Priority:** P2 - Medium